-They're a little sweet plus they offer plenty of vitamin A and beta carotene—something a French fry doesn't.
-But none of that matters if they're swimming in fat and calories—which is an unfortunate reality for most things fried.
+They're a little sweet, plus they offer plenty of vitamin A and beta carotene—something a french fry doesn't.
+However, none of that matters if they're swimming in fat and calories, which is an unfortunate reality for most things fried.
 At a restaurant, a small order of deep-fried sweet potato fries can set you back 260 calories and 13 grams of fat.

-Luckily, making your own crispy sweet potato fries is easy to do in your oven, so you don't need a deep fryer.
+Luckily, making your own crispy sweet potato fries is easy to do in your oven.
+That means you don't need a deep fryer.
 You'll save 122 calories and 11 grams of fat per serving when you "fry" them in your oven instead.
-Here are a few tips for making perfect crispy(!) sweet potato fries without burning:
+Here are the best tips for making perfect crispy sweet potato fries.

 To successfully oven-fry, you still need to use oil—just not as much as you'd need to fill a deep fryer.
 About 2 teaspoons of canola oil should be enough to coat one medium sweet potato cut into fries or wedges.
 Toss your oil and sweet potato pieces in a large bowl.
 Use your hands to mix them together to distribute the oil more effectively.
 This is also a good time to add seasoning, since the oil will help it stick evenly to the food.
 And while you're at it, a little oil or cooking spray on your baking sheet is a good idea to prevent the fries from sticking.
-Cooking spray will give you the best coverage using the least amount oil.
+Cooking spray will give you the best coverage using the least amount of oil.

 Salt is a must for seasoning fries (don't go overboard—about 1/4 teaspoon is enough for one medium sweet potato), but you don't have to stop there!
 Paprika is a nice mild spice to add to sweet potatoes—and it looks pretty too.
 Garlic powder makes them extra savory, and if you like a little kick, chili powder is a great addition.
 Just make sure that whatever spice you add doesn't contain added salt.
 If it does, adjust the amount of salt accordingly.

-The secret to crispy instead of soggy sweet potato fries is to spread them out in an even layer with enough room so that they don't touch.
+The secret to crispy (instead of soggy) sweet potato fries is to spread them out in an even layer with enough room so that they don't touch.
 This is especially important if you're making a big batch of fries.
 Instead of just piling more onto one baking pan, spread them out over two baking pans or cook them in batches.
-If they're all crammed onto one pan, they'll steam instead of bake and you'll end up with soggy fries.
+If they're all crammed onto one pan, they'll steam instead of bake, and you'll end up with soggy fries.

 We tend to cook most things on the middle oven rack, but sweet potato fries cook best above the middle position, farther away from the heat source.
-Since sweet potatoes are, well, sweet, the sugars tend to "caramelize," or brown, more quickly than a regular potato’s.
+Since sweet potatoes are, well, sweet, the sugars tend to "caramelize," or brown, more quickly than a regular potato.
 A little caramelization is a good thing—but too much and you'll get burning instead.
-Moving sweet potato fries farther up in the oven slows the caramelization process.
+Moving sweet potato fries higher up in the oven slows the caramelization process.
 If you're making two baking sheets' worth at once, position one oven rack in the middle and one above.
-Be sure to switch positions during baking and also to stir all the fries at least once so they cook evenly.
+Be sure to switch the pans' positions during baking and also to stir all the fries at least once so they cook evenly.